 - For the marinade, mix the ingredients together.
 As the peanut butter is sticky, you can use a food processor or blender to make it nice and even.

 - Thread the cubes onto the skewers.
-If you like, add lime leaves here and there between the eggplant cubes.
+If you like, add lime leaves here and there between the aubergine cubes.

 - Then open the BBQ, remove the satay from the foil and fry the satay directly on the grill (5-10 min) with the lid open.
-Turn halfway through so that the eggplant is evenly fried.
-The outside of the eggplant should look a little fried.
+Turn halfway through so that the aubergine is evenly fried.
+The outside of the aubergine should look a little fried.